Who has rights under the Privacy Act?

 Who has responsibilities under the Privacy Act?

-Australian and Norfolk Island Government agencies and all businesses and not-for-profit organisations with an annual turnover greater than $3 million have responsibilities under the Privacy Act subject to some exceptions.
+Australian Government agencies (and the Norfolk Island administration)and all businesses and not-for-profit organisations with an annual turnover more than $3 million have responsibilities under the Privacy Act subject to some exceptions.

 As well some small business operators (organisations with a turnover of $3 million or less) are covered by the Privacy Act including: